What is Plywood Masters?

 What to expect this year

-Qualification round with 30 problems set with everyone in mind and using the latest holds, supplied by Beta Setting & Crusher Holds.
+Qualification round with 30 problems set with everyone in mind and using the latest holds, supplied by Beta Setting, Supr, Unleashed Climbing, Contact & Crusher Holds.

 IFSC style semi-final and final round with professional lighting and sound.